davidaramant/PashuaNetBindings/README.md

 .NET binding library for [Pashua](https://www.bluem.net/en/projects/pashua/), a macOS tool for displaying dialog boxes.
 The use case for this is small utilities where it would be nice to have a GUI but the overhead of using something like Xamarin Mac is not justified.

+Only v0.11 of Pashua has been tested (this is the latest version as of writing this).

 ## Technology

 .NET Standard 2.0, C#